sthetix/NetMan/README.md

 make
 ```

-The compiled `hatsify.bin` will be in the `output/` directory.
+The compiled `netman.bin` will be in the `output/` directory.

 ## 🤝 Contributing

-Found a bug or want to improve HATSIFY?
+Found a bug or want to improve NetMan?
 Contributions are welcome!

 1. Fork this repository
 2. Create your feature branch (`git checkout -b feature/improvement`)